darkreapyre/RoboStig/modules/1_DataExploration/writeup.md

 By describing the summary statistics of the DataFrame, there are some interesting details that are further highlighted, namely:

 1. Two thirds of the *steering* observations are $0.0$.
 This highlighters that the majority of the observations have a $0$ degree steering angle.
 In other words, the majority of the observations record the vehicle driving straight.
-2. Two thirds of the *speed* observations clock the vehicle driving at $30 Mph$, which coincides with the maximum speed value.
+2. Two thirds of the *speed* observations clock the vehicle driving at $30 Mph$.
+This coincides with the maximum speed value.
-3. There is a correlation between the *speed* and *brake* observations since two thirds of the data also shows that
+3. There is a correlation between the *speed* and *brake* observations since two thirds of the data also shows that there is zero braking and and the average *speed* is $28.1 Mph$.

 # Visualize the Data